aka Zombies – Dawn of the Dead

 George Romero’s other Dead films are:– Night of the Living Dead (1968), Day of the Dead (1985), Land of the Dead (2005), Diary of the Dead (2007) and Survival of the Dead (2009).
 Dawn of the Dead (2004) was a disappointing remake.
 Night of the Living Dead (1990) was a remake of the original, directed by this film’s cult splatter maestro Tom Savini, and this was later remade as Night of the Living Dead 3D (2006), while Day of the Dead (2008) was a remake of Day of the Dead.
 Return of the Living Dead (1985) was an unrelated sequel to Night only, made out of the contractual half of the property owned by George Romero’s original co-writing partners who parted ways with him and are not involved with either of his sequels.
 The shooting of Dawn of the Dead is detailed in the documentary Document of the Dead (1989), Romero also discusses the film in the documentary The American Nightmare (2000).
 Dawn of the Dead was briefly spoofed in Waxwork II: Lost in Time (1992).

-George A. Romero’s other genre films are:– Jack’s Wife/Season of the Witch/Hungry Wives (1972) about suburban witchcraft; The Crazies (1973), an underrated film about a madness-inducing biospill; Martin (1976), a superb deconstruction of the cinematic vampire myth; Creepshow (1982), a collaboration with Stephen King and a homage to horror comics; Monkey Shines (1988) about a psychic link between a paraplegic and a murderous monkey; Two Evil Eyes (1990), a Poe collaboration with Dario Argento; The Dark Half (1993), from the Stephen King novel about a writer haunted by an evil nom de plume; and Bruiser (2000) about a man whose face suddenly becomes a blank mask.
+George A. Romero’s other genre films are:– Jack’s Wife/Season of the Witch/Hungry Wives (1972) about suburban witchcraft; The Crazies (1973), an underrated film about a madness-inducing biospill; The Amusement Park (1975), a surreal allegory about aging; Martin (1976), a superb deconstruction of the cinematic vampire myth; Creepshow (1982), a collaboration with Stephen King and a homage to horror comics; Monkey Shines (1988) about a psychic link between a paraplegic and a murderous monkey; Two Evil Eyes (1990), a Poe collaboration with Dario Argento; The Dark Half (1993), from the Stephen King novel about a writer haunted by an evil nom de plume; and Bruiser (2000) about a man whose face suddenly becomes a blank mask.
 Romero has also produced the Tales from the Darkside (1983-5) and Monsters (1988-9) horror anthology series, as well as Deadtime Stories (2009), Deadtime Stories 2 (2010) and the remake of The Crazies (2010).
 His scripts include Creepshow II (1987), Tales from the Darkside: The Movie (1990) and the remake of Night of the Living Dead (1990).